2011 Super Outbreak: Flooding (April 25–28)

 Rainfall totals within the United States for the week ending during the morning of April 29, 2011, which shows the extent of the heavy rain event this cyclone contributed towards.

 This storm system prolonged an ongoing heavy rain event, which began across Arkansas and Missouri on April 22.
 Weekly rainfall totals reached 19.73 in 6 mi east-northeast of Springdale, Arkansas, 16.20 in 4 mi northwest of Poplar Bluff, Missouri, and 14.96 in at Westville, Oklahoma.
 On April 25, 2011, thunderstorms with high winds swept through parts of southern and southeastern Ohio.
 Straight-line winds estimated at 80 mph uprooted trees, damaged roofs, and downed power lines through Perry County, Ohio, and Athens County, Ohio.
 Strong thunderstorms and heavy downpours which led to flooding were also reported in areas across Upstate New York with heavy flooding in the Syracuse area.
-The rain also saturated hundreds of lakes in the Adirondack mountains.
-Interstate 81 was briefly shut down in the downtown area at traffic hour and the State University of New York Upstate Medical University also closed briefly due to flooding in the lobby.
+The rain also saturated hundreds of lakes in the Adirondack Mountains.
+I-81 was briefly shut down in the downtown area at rush hour and the State University of New York Upstate Medical University also closed briefly due to flooding in the lobby.
 Heavy rains combined with rapid snowmelt caused widespread flooding across Vermont on April 26–27.
 Over the two-day period, up to 5 in of rain fell across the northern third of Vermont, and up to 3 in elsewhere across the state and extending into western Massachusetts.
 Numerous roads were closed across Vermont due to flooding, with some roads being completely washed out.

 Farther south, flash flooding late on April 26 resulted in two fatalities in Monroe, Louisiana, after an apartment complex was swamped.
 The flooding there was considered to be worse than the flooding after Hurricane Gustav in 2008.
 In central and northern Arkansas, up to 10.44 in of rain was reported during that week.
 The resulting flash flooding in central Arkansas also resulted in five people losing their lives.
 Many roads were closed due to the flooding there.
 The flooding was mitigated somewhat by a significant drought that had existed before the storm.